Keyur-Ganorkar/AddressBook/README.md

-Hello, my name is Keyur and I am an experienced web developer.
+Hello, my name is Keyur and I am a web developer.
 As a part of my Full Stack Web Development course on Udemy, I created a client address book project.
-The project was initially coded in the mid months of 2023 before I learned how to use Git.
+The project was initially coded in the months of 2023 before I learned how to use Git.
 Recently, I uploaded the project, which is a full-stack application, using HTML, CSS, JavaScript, and PHP.
 The project consists of several pages such as login, data view, edit data, and logout options.
 Although the project is simple, I am still working on improving its design.